QSTheory/fftarray/README.md

 ## Installation

 There are different versions of fftarray available for installation, enabling different capabilities and thus, coming with different external packages as requirements.
 The bare version features the core capabilities.
-For example, there are no helper methods to define a `FFTDimension` or export into/import from an `xarray.DataArray`.
+For example, there are no helper methods to define a `Dimension` or export into/import from an `xarray.DataArray`.
 There is also no automatic installation of required packages for accelerated FFT implementations on GPUs (`jax`).
 Additionally, there is a version to enable the execution of the examples.

 You can install each version of fftarray from the GitHub repository directly via SSH (recommended) or HTTPS.
 ```shell